The purpose of the SHARE Peer Program is to:

 -Must be an undergraduate or graduate student enrolled at Princeton University, and be in good academic and judicial standing:

 - Have a clear judicial history with no sanctions of probation or higher

 -Must attend weekly meetings (day and time are designated by the group each semester)

--Must attend trainings: 3 days in early fall, exploring the foundational issues related to power-based personal violence, learning how to facilitate programs, becoming an active bystander, and assisting victims/survivors in accessing desired resources
+-Must attend trainings: 3 days in early fall, exploring the foundational issues related to interpersonal violence, learning how to facilitate programs, becoming an active bystander, and assisting victims/survivors in accessing desired resources

 Applying to Be a Peer